raynaharrisphd/raynaharrisphd.github.io/_posts/2022-08-19-yoga-friday.md

 ---
 layout: post
-title: "Friday Yoga Sequence"
+title: "Friday Mountain Top Yoga"
-date: 2023-08-19
+date: 2023-08-25
-excerpt: "A yoga sequence designed for a younger audience with poses are referred to by animal names where possible and a focus is on movement and breath."
+excerpt: "An outdoor yoga class designed for a younger audience with poses are referred to by animal names where possible and a focus is on movement, breath, and mindfulness."
 image: "/images/yoga/lotus-meditation.png"
 ---

 _“When the breath wanders the mind also is unsteady.
 But when the breath is calmed the mind too will be still, and the Yogi achieves long life.
 Therefore, one should learn to control the breath.” ~ Hatha Yoga Pradipika_